TrevorBurgoyne/GPS-Denied-Nav/README.md

 After `imu_test.m` has run, change the load path in `GNSS INS Filters/Case_Study_1/MATLAB/gnss_ins_data_loader.m` to match the desired trajectory.
 Then you can run `GNSS INS Filters/Case_Study_1/MATLAB/gnss_ins_EKF_loose_integration.m` and the integration will begin.
 The results will automatically be plotted using the script `GNSS INS Filters/Case_Study_1/MATLAB/plot_EKF_output.m`

 If the flight time is something other than 20min, the start and end times will need to be changed in `GNSS INS Filters/Case_Study_1/MATLAB/gnss_ins_filter_config.m`.
 Other parameters, such as those relating to the GPS/IMU drift, can also be changed in the config.

+## Sources
+The book referenced in `GNSS INS Filters/` is [GNSS Applications and Methods](https://us.artechhouse.com/GNSS-Applications-and-Methods-P1297.aspx) by Demoz Gebre-Egziabher & Scott Gleason.
+Much of the code was provided for educational purposes by Professor Gebre-Egziabher.